East European Politics: History

-In 1992, and Transition Politics was added to the title to reflect changing realities.
+In 1992, the title was changed to Journal of Communist Studies and Transition Politics to reflect changing realities.
 Following the change of title, the scope both widened, to embrace regime change and democratisation, and in practice also narrowed, to concentrate somewhat more on political analysis.
 The volumes published under the revised title included analyses of the politics and political science of the new democracies, several of which are now considered to be seminal works.

-Since 2012, the journal is published under the title East European Politics.
+Since 2012, the journal is published under the current title.

+Editorial team

+The editorial team consists of Senior Editors Adam Fagan (King's College London) and Petr Kopecky (Leiden University), Editors Lenka Bustikova (Arizona State University), Andrea L. P. Pirro (Scuola Normale Superiore) and Maria Spirova (Leiden University), as well as Editorial Assistant David Gazsi (King's College London).

 Abstracting and indexing

 Articles appearing in the journal are abstracted and indexed in Scopus, EBSCOhost including International Political Science Abstracts Database, Political Science Complete, International Security & Counter Terrorism Reference Center and Public Affairs Index; Periodicals Index Online, CSA Worldwide Political Science Abstracts, Environmental Sciences and Pollution Management, International Bibliography of the Social Sciences and Sociological Abstracts (Online), among others.